samplics-org/samplics/README.rst

 Weighting
 =========
-Sample weighting is the main mechanism used in surveys to fromalize the representivity of the sample.
-The base or design weights are usually adjusted to compensate for distorsions due nonresponse and other shorcomings of the sample.
+Sample weighting is the main mechanism used in surveys to formalize the representivity of the sample.
+The base or design weights are usually adjusted to compensate for distorsions due nonresponse and other shorcomings of the operationalization of the sampling design.

 * Weight adjustment due to nonresponse
 * Weight poststratification, calibration and normalization